molily/molily.de/_posts/2020-11-21-testing-angular.md

 #### Alternatives for finding pending requests

 We have used `controller.expectOne` to find a request that matches the expected URL.
-Sometimes it is necessary to specify more criteria, like the method (`GET`, `POST` etc.), headers or the request body.
+Sometimes it is necessary to specify more criteria, like the method (`GET`, `POST`, etc.), headers or the request body.

 `expectOne` has several signatures.
 We have used the simplest, a string that is interpreted as URL: